src-d/sourced-ce/README.md

 **source{d} Community Edition (CE)** is deployed as Docker containers, using Docker Compose.

-This repository provides the `sourced` binary as a wrapper to manage the Docker Compose files and containers easily.
+Go to the [releases page](https://github.com/src-d/sourced-ce/releases) and download the `sourced` binary for your system.
+This tool is a wrapper for Docker Compose to manage the compose files and containers easily.
 Moreover, `sourced` does not require a local installation of Docker Compose, if it is not found it will be deployed inside a container.

 You may also choose to manage the containers yourself with the `docker-compose.yml` file included in this repository.